 Megan Barlog loves great stories, be they books, movies, TV shows, or anything in between!
 She has studied both creative writing and screenwriting, and worked for both a library and a major NYC publisher.
 When she’s not writing a novel or screenplay, she’s probably out for a run or binge-watching something on Netflix.

-If you liked this article on animated book trailers you might enjoy How Much Do Book Trailers Really Cost?
+If you liked this article on book trailers and Youtube you might enjoy How Much Do Book Trailers Really Cost?

 Need a book trailer?
 Film 14 offers book trailers for authors and services such as audiobook recording, book cover design, and more!
 Check us out here, or shoot us an email!
 Don’t forget to subscribe to Film 14 for literary and film listicles and book trailer news.